SorbetLover/NostalgicFunkin/README.md

 🔴 - Not started yet/no one's on it/not in the build yet

 ## TODOS
+- [x] Replace 7oltan's change animation index with CNE's alt animation toggle
+- [x] Trace a warning for using change animation index
 - [ ] Use CNE's chromatic aberration for genocide
-- [ ] Replace 7oltan's change animation index with CNE's alt animation toggle
-- [x] Trace a warning for using change animation index
 - [ ] Boy B-sides stages... (re-port week 5 + week 6 stages...)

 `V1`